Rokto

-Rokto (English: Blood) is a 2016 Bangladeshi action film directed by Wajed Ali Sumon and produced by Abdul Aziz under the banner of Jaaz Multimedia.
+Rokto (English: Blood) is a 2016 Indian-Bangladeshi action film directed by Wajed Ali Sumon and produced by Abdul Aziz under the banner of Jaaz Multimedia.
 The film stars newcomer Ziaul Roshan and Pori Moni in lead roles.
-This film is a remake of 2013 Indian Tollywood (Telugu) film Chandee.
+This film is a remake of 2013 Tollywood (Telugu) film Chandee.Which itself was a remake of the 1996 Hollywood film The Long Kiss Goodnight.

 Plot

-The antagonist here plans of a bomb blast in the SAARC summit to be held in Kolkata, organised by seven countries to shake the political conditions of the seven countries, so that he and his team can easily run their illegal arms and explosives businesses in those countries and can easily smuggle them.
+The antagonist here plans to set a bomb blast in the SAARC summit to be held in Kolkata, organised by seven countries.
+By doing so, he intends to shake the political conditions of the seven countries, so that he and his team can easily run their illegal arms and explosives businesses in those countries and can easily smuggle them.
 Agent Sania ruins their plan and the summit takes place fruitfully.